About This Listing

 OUR HOME is a sprawling ranch-style house on one acre with a real barn and real chickens.
 We live in this house and often cross paths with our guests, but the house is big and comfortable, and you are welcome to use any of the upstairs common areas (kitchen, living room, dining room, breakfast room).

-GUEST SUITE/BEDS: Your private space is actually two connected rooms--a sitting room and a bedroom with a queen bed.
-IN ADDITION, another bedroom with a queen bed is right next door and is usually available for larger parties, or for two people who want separate rooms.
-We can't list the second bedroom because we are not a "whole house/apt", but if two people would like two separate rooms, please sign up as if you were three people, to pay the extra charge per night, then let us know the real scoop in your message and we will make sure both rooms are ready.
-Your party will all share a bathroom.
+(If two people would like two separate sleeping rooms, please sign up as if you were three people, to pay the extra charge per night, then let us know the real scoop in your message, and we will make sure both rooms are ready.)

 FOOD: We encourage you to make yourself at home and make yourself breakfast or a late night snack from our stash of available foods.
 We usually have eggs, bread and English muffins for toast, almond butter, yogurt, granola, and milk, and of course ALWAYS coffee and tea.

 You are also welcome to bring and cook your own meals.
-Give us a heads up in this case to avoid competing cooking efforts, but we don't usually mind if you don't.
+Give us a heads up if you want to avoid competing cooking efforts, but we don't usually mind if you don't.

 If you need access to washer and dryer, please let us know and we will give you the downstairs tour.